kbujari/depot/packages/cv/cv.typ

   location: "Toronto",
 )

+- Organized webhosting and analytics for a large film release, leading design of web presence for thousands of concurrent visitors.
 - Automated transformations for hundreds of media files, using ffmpeg and unix primitives to parallelize workload.
 - Published frontend with AstroJS to generate only static HTML,